How to Avoid an IRS Matching Notice

 When you or your tax pro e-file your return, electronic copies of your information statements (W-2, 1099, etc.) and your Form 1040 Schedules (Schedule C, Schedule A, etc.) are sent with your return.
 However, when mailing your return, you must attach copies of these documents.

 You don’t need to send in copies of your receipts or other records, but these should be kept for at least three years in case you are audited.

 Use gross income amounts unless it specially requests the net amount.
 Do not net amounts due or paid to other sources against amounts due or received from them.

 When the IRS thinks you did not report all of your income, they will send you a notice.
 Notices can be confusing, so if you don’t understand exactly why the IRS sent you a notice, call the IRS or look closer at your tax account.
 Start with the phone number on the notice.
 You can also get a tax pro to help determine whether the IRS was correct and help respond with the information the IRS needs to correct the error.

 Other issues can come up, even after the IRS has processed your return and issued your refund.
 Always open IRS letters right away and respond by the due date to get the best outcome.
-Learn more about what to do if the IRS adjusts your refund or sends you a notice.
+Find out how to handle a IRS CP2000 Notice.